COVID-19 Vaccine Information

 COVID Testing for Patients

-Patients experiencing a medical emergency, inpatients and patients undergoing surgical/invasive/diagnostic procedures can receive COVID 19 at our hospital.
+Patients experiencing a medical emergency, inpatients and patients undergoing surgical/invasive/diagnostic procedures may also receive testing for COVID-19 at our hospital (Click “View Testing Information” for details).

 View Testing Information